middlebury/college-handbook/content/iv-policies-for-the-institute/d-employee-handbook/d-3-employee-benefits.md

 Employees may be eligible for up to six weeks of state-provided paid family leave (PFL) insurance benefits when they take time off for one of the following purposes:

-- To bond with a child during the first 12 months after the child's birth or placement for adoption or foster care with the employee; or
+*   To bond with a child during the first 12 months after the child's birth or placement for adoption or foster care with the employee; or
-- To care for an immediate family member (spouse, registered domestic partner, child, parent, grandparent, grandchild, sibling and parent-in-law as defined by the PFL law) who is seriously ill and requires care.
+*   To care for an immediate family member (spouse, registered domestic partner, child, parent, grandparent, grandchild, sibling and parent-in-law as defined by the PFL law) who is seriously ill and requires care.

 The PFL benefits described in this policy are a state-provided partial wage replacement benefit, not a protected leave of absence.
 To obtain approval for a leave of absence for the reasons set forth above, employees must contact Human Resources and comply with applicable eligibility, notice and certification requirements when required by state or federal law.

-#### <span style="color: #660000;">**A. Amount and Duration of Benefits**</span>
+#### **A. Amount and Duration of Benefits**

 The weekly benefit amount is generally 60 or 70 percent of the employee's earnings (depending upon the employee's income), with benefits capped at a state-imposed maximum weekly benefit amount.
 Employees may receive up to six weeks of PFL benefits during a 12-month period, but may not receive more benefits than earned in wages during the base period for calculating benefits (generally, the 12 months prior to the quarter in which the claim is made).